CiscoDevNet/bigmuddy-network-telemetry-stacks/README.md

 - The `stack_prometheus` stack deploys a fleet of docker containers with [logstash](https://www.elastic.co/products/logstash), [prometheus](http://prometheus.io/), [pushgateway](http://prometheus.io/docs/instrumenting/pushing/) and [promdash](http://prometheus.io/docs/visualization/promdash/).
 - The `stack_signalfx` stack deploys a `logstash` container configured to feed telemetry into the cloud based [signal fx](https://signalfx.com/solutions/monitoring-for-operations/) monitoring system.
 Note that, while a free trial is available, the signal fx monitoring service is not free.

+A very thin stack (i.e. logstash set up with telemetry input codecs, and [kafka output plugin configuration](https://www.elastic.co/guide/en/logstash/current/plugins-outputs-kafka.html#plugins-outputs-kafka-message_key)) is also provided in order to publish telemetry content on to a [kafka bus](http://kafka.apache.org/).

-The systems are independent and can be deployed independently or together.
+The systems are independent and can be deployed independently or together (UDP/TCP stream endpoint ports may need to be changed in `environment` files).

 __Note: The streaming telemetry project is work in progress, and both the on and off box components of streaming telemetry are likely to evolve at a fast pace.__